dsmsuite/dsmsuite.github.io/user_guide_cpp.md

 A C++ module consists in most cases of a header and a source file.
 In many cases externally visible header files are located in a different directory the private header files or source files.
 For proper analysis it is better to merge them to a single location in the DSM.
 Three strategies are possible:
-* **No merge**: The model is unchanged.
+* **None**: The model is unchanged.
-* **Move header file**: The header file is move next to the source file with an identical name.
+* **MoveHeaderFileToSourceFile**: The header file is move next to the source file with an identical name.
-* **Move header file directory**: Entire header file directory contents is moved to a source file directory based on a configurable naming rule.
+* **MergeHeaderAndSourceFileDirectory**: Entire header file directory contents is moved to a source file directory based on a configurable naming rule.

 ## Pre requisites
 * None